NC 66 (Old Hollow Road) Widening

 - End Construction – TBD

 It is estimated that more than 90 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $7,750,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (three of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.